orgoldfus/Rapid-s3/README.md

 3. Define the required environment variables:
 * `DB_HOST` - The mongodb server address.
 If the default docker-compose file is used to create the db, the address is: `mongodb://localhost:27017`
 * `DB_NAME` - The db name.
-If this env varibale is not defined, the name `rapids3` is used by default.
+If this env variable is not defined, the name `rapids3` is used by default.
 * `STORAGE_PATH` - The path to the storage folder.
 Uploaded files will be stored in this folder.
 The folder must be created manually before starting the server.

 **The easiest way to define these variables is by adding them to a `.env` file.**